MauriceMeilleur/python_for_visual_designers_2024_spring/README.md

 There is a Slack workspace and Zoom link available only to students.

 ## Course description
-With no programming experience necessary, workshop participants will learn the basics of the Python programming language while working in the free DrawBot application for MacOS.
-Read more»
+Workshop participants will learn the basics of the Python programming language while working in the free DrawBot application for MacOS.
+No programming experience is necessary!
+[Read more»](course_info/README)

 ## Links & resources
 DrawBot and Python documentation, as well as DrawBot script collections for you to try out and tweak.
-Read more»
+[Read more»](resources)

 ## Schedule
 Class sessions are 18.30–20.30 [US Eastern](https://www.timeanddate.com/worldclock/converter.html)

-Note: Daylight time in the US starts 10 March; for the first 2 sessions, US Eastern is GMT/UTC–5; for the remaining 4 sessions it’s GMT/UTC–4
+Note for students outside the US: Daylight time in the US starts 10 March.
+For the first 2 sessions, US Eastern is GMT/UTC–5; for the remaining 4 sessions it’s GMT/UTC–4.
+I’ll try to remind you in class before the shift.

 - Session 01	27 Feb	Loops and shapes
 - Session 02	05 Mar	Objects and canvas